christinabeckaskenaizer/Whimzee/journals/santiago_bothe.md

 Sina, Christina and I Went through the steps to create an Endpoint in Fastapi.
 We created the create users endpoint which will allows us to create a user.
 We still need to set up Auth but it is a good start.

 ## May 17, 2023

+Today I worked on:

+- Setting up tailwind configuration

+- Creating the get_all, update, delete, and put methods for the shop api

+Following the Tailwind documentation we were able to integrate it within our react app.
+Now we can use tailwind in all of our react components.

+I made a preliminary version of all of the shop methods.
+It is preliminary because I still need to integrate the authorization portion that my teammates are working on.